AfterRace/SoC_Project/readme.md

 ![alt tag](https://raw.githubusercontent.com/AfterRace/SoC_Project/master/pictures/block-design-overall.png)

 ## Conclusion
 We successfly solved the tasks in the given time frame.
-For all implementation and test related acitvities we needed around 5 lab sessions a 2 hourse.
+For all implementation and test related acitvities we needed around 5 lab sessions a 2 hours.
 All requirements are fullfiled and tested.
 We faced no serious problems during the implementation.
+However the sound quality of the mixed stream is not satisfing.
+We guess that this is caused by the quality of the provided audio IP cores (volume control and filter) and not related to our implementation.

 ## References